Firearms and Other Weapons

 Updated/Revised: July 30, 2008

-Contact: Senior Vice President for University Services
+Contact: Senior Vice President for Operations and Finance

 In 2005, the Board of Regents, State of Iowa, adopted changes to the uniform rules of personal conduct that broadened the coverage.
 These rules allow the universities to authorize the use of firearms and weapons.
 This policy clarifies when the use of firearms and other weapons may be authorized on the campus and in the course of university-related activities.